webpack/webpack.js.org/src/content/configuration/node.md

 - `"empty"`: Provide an empty object.
 - `false`: Provide nothing.
 Code that expects this object may crash with a `ReferenceError`.
 Code that attempts to import the module using `require('modulename')` may trigger a `Cannot find module "modulename"` error.

 W> Not every Node global supports all four options.
-The compiler will throw an error for property-value combinations that aren't supported (e.g. `process: 'empty'`).
+The compiler will throw an error for property-value combinations that aren't supported (e.g. `global: 'empty'`).
 See the sections below for more details.

 These are the defaults: